 “Sleep tight”!
 Do you hear or say it almost every night?
-Did you ever wonder what does it mean?
+Did you ever wonder what it means?
 Some think that we should look for the answer in the 19th century.
 Those days ropes were stretched across the bed frame to support a feather bed.
-So it might refer to these lattice of ropes which have to be tightened to sleep well.
+So it might refer to these lattices of ropes that have to be tightened to sleep well.

 The support of the mattress

 Bed frames provide or require different support for your mattress.
 The type of support you will need depends on the structure of the frame, your needs, and the regulations of your mattress manufacturer.
 Some mattress manufacturers specify the type of support to honor the warranty.

 Box springs traditionally contained springs to provide a firm but flexible support for the mattress.
 Nowadays, most of them no more include these springs.
 They are just a box made from plywood and upholstered with some fabric.
 Mattresses get so complex by the time that box spring has not much to do.
 But still, a box spring is a great way to adjust the height of the bed.
 Standard box springs are about 9 inches high, while a low profile one is about 4-5 inches tall.

 A box spring alternative is called the bunkie board.
 These boards are just 1-2 inches tall and are made from particleboard or plywood.
 They can provide the support for the mattress but won’t elevate the bed unnecessarily.